goldilock-zone/ShrobObsidian/Philosophy/Philosophy Of Maths/Incompleteness - The Proof and Paradox of Kurt Godel.md

 - Vienna was a knowledge commons
 - Weltanschauung, "a world-view, but one whose essence it was to avoid viewing the world."
 - Kreise, or circles, more or less formal discussion groups in Vienna.
 The intellectual geometry of Vienna was densely inscribed with circles
-- Why was Godel a Platonist, even though he was in a talk circle full of logical positivists. who followed [[logical positivism]]
+- Why was Godel a Platonist, even though he was in a talk circle full of logical positivists. who followed [[Logical Positivism]]
 - He needed proof of viewpoints. [[Epistemics of Speculative Theory]]
 - Logical positivism was first and foremost a movement that spoke in the name of the precision and progress associated with the sciences.
 A very german science.
 It was a form of Radical Empiricism
 - On the one hand, the sort of questions that could be answered through a priori reasoning; these, according to Hume, had no ontologial import.
 These somehow do not tell us anything about the nature of the world, merely isomorphisms